 - Manganese – roughly 23 percent of the RDA

 - Vitamin C – about 15 percent of the RDA

 - Fiber – approximately 0.6 g of the RDA

-Moreover, the garlic contains vitamin B1, calcium, iron, copper, phosphorus, and potassium.
-In addition, the garlic has trace amounts of different other nutrients.
-The garlic has 42 calories, 9 g of carbs and 1.8 g of protein.
+Moreover, garlic contains vitamin B1, calcium, iron, copper, phosphorus, and potassium.
+In addition, garlic has trace amounts of different other nutrients.
+The garlic has 42 calories, 9 g of carbs, and 1.8 g of protein.

 How to Include Garlic in Your Diet

 It is very easy to include this food in your usual diet.
 The garlic complements many savory dishes, mainly sauces, and soups.
 The garlic has a strong taste which adds a punch to bland recipes.